 The final stage of treatment involves disinfection to remove any micro-organisms (germs) left in the water.
 Chlorine or sodium hypochlorite is added to kill any pathogenic bacteria that might be in the water after filtration.
 Watercare produces its own sodium hypochlorite on site from electrolysis of common salt.
 Chlorine has been used effectively around the world for over one hundred years and the amount of chlorine added is nominal.
 Chlorine evaporates very quickly.
 For drinking, place the water in a container and let it stand for up to two hours (or put it in the fridge to be used as needed).

-Finally, fluoride is added to water treated at Ardmore, Huia and Waitakere water treatment plants at the request of Auckland Council to protect our teeth.
+Finally, fluoride is added to Auckland's treated water supplies at the request of Auckland's legacy councils (prior to Auckland Council integration).
+Currently, Onehunga and Huia Village are the only Auckland metropolitan areas where fluoride is not added.
 Lime is also added to help prevent the water supply pipes from corroding.